attackgoat/jw-basic/README.md

     Draws a line between two points.

-    x0, y0, x1, y1: Any expression which evaluates to an integer.
+    x0, y0, x1, y1: Any expressions which evaluates to integers.
     color:          Any expression which evaluates to a byte.